 The following recommendations are considered essential for contemporary missions.
-First, the contemporary church must continually emphasize that males and females as heirs of salvation are God's ambassadors in the ministry of reconciliation and reaching the unreached worldwide.
+First, the contemporary church must continually emphasise that males and females as heirs of ambassadors salvation God's in the ministry are of reconciliation and reaching the unreached worldwide.
 This is evident in history, and the same is replicated in contemporary times.
 Second, men ought to be encouraged to partner and support their spouses who sense the call to become a missionary.
-This implies that husbands and the finance of such women would give all necessary help needed just as women are expected to support their husbands in the pursuance of God-given vision.
+This implies that husbands and the finance of such women would give all necessary help needed just as women are expected to support their husbands in the pursuance of Godgiven vision.